sodadata/docs/soda-agent/deploy.md

 ```shell
 minikube kubectl -- describe pods
 ```
-4. In your Soda Cloud account, navigate to **your avatar** > **Data Sources** > **Agents** tab.
+4. In your Soda Cloud account, navigate to **your avatar** > **Agents**.
 Refresh the page to verify that you see the agent you just created in the list of Agents. <br/><br/>Be aware that this may take several minutes to appear in your list of Soda Agents.
 Use the `describe pods` command in step 3 to check the status of the deployment.
 When `State: Running` and `Ready: True`, then you can refresh and see the agent in Soda Cloud.
 ```shell
 ...
 Containers: